akothen/Hydride/backends/llvm/docs/LangRef.rst

 - ``x``: A 32, 64, or 128-bit floating-point/SIMD register in the ranges
   ``s0-s15``, ``d0-d7``, or ``q0-q3``, respectively.

 Hexagon:

 - ``o``, ``v``: A memory address operand, treated the same as constraint ``m``, at the moment.
 - ``r``: A 32 or 64-bit register.

-LoongArch:

-- ``f``: A floating-point register (if available).
-- ``k``: A memory operand whose address is formed by a base register and (optionally scaled) index register.
-- ``l``: A signed 16-bit constant.
-- ``m``: A memory operand whose address is formed by a base register and offset that is suitable for use in instructions with the same addressing mode as st.w and ld.w.
-- ``I``: A signed 12-bit constant (for arithmetic instructions).
-- ``J``: An immediate integer zero.
-- ``K``: An unsigned 12-bit constant (for logic instructions).
-- ``ZB``: An address that is held in a general-purpose register.
-The offset is zero.
-- ``ZC``: A memory operand whose address is formed by a base register and offset that is suitable for use in instructions with the same addressing mode as ll.w and sc.w.

 MSP430: